zenorocha/liferay-learn/docs/dxp/7.x/en/headless-delivery/content-delivery-apis/consuming-rest-services.md

 curl "http://localhost:8080/o/headless-delivery/v1.0/sites/20119/blog-postings/" -u 'test@liferay.com:test'
 ```

-The service returns a JSON representation of the data (see below).

 ### Calling a Service Using OAuth2

 For production, create an [OAuth2 application](../../installation-and-upgrades/securing-liferay/configuring-sso/using-oauth2/creating-oauth2-applications.md) and use the OAuth2 process to get an authorization token.
 Once you have the token, provide it in the HTTP header: